cocos2d/creator_to_cocos2dx/README.md

 Can fetch [this branch](https://github.com/minggo/cocos2d-x/tree/creator-cpp-support-test-v315) and run `cpp-empty-test` or `lua-empty-test`.
 The branch based on v3.15, don't forget to update external libraries.

-Currently support on Mac, iOS and Android, will support more platforms quickly.
-Can just modify project file to add cpp files in `reader` to support other platforms.
+Currently support on Mac, iOS Android, Windows.

 ## How to generate the needed files